z0on/2bRAD_denovo/2bRAD_README.txt

 # Done! how many reads went into analysis?
 tail mer.e*

-# discarding reads that have more than 7 observations without reverse-complement
+# discarding tags that have more than 7 observations without reverse-complement
 head -1 all.uniq >all.tab
 awk '!($3>7 && $4==0)' all.uniq >>all.tab